 Don’t skimp on quality gear.
 Easier said than done when we’re all on a budget, but think of it this way: dress your kid as you dress yourself.
 You would never go on a ski tour with cotton knit mittens, yet that’s what gets pushed to kids whose hands will inevitably be buried in snow.
 Eschew cotton under-layers and invest in quick dry, insulating pieces.
 The good news is that since kids grow fast most thrift stores have a decent selection of children’s technical gear.
 Also, connect with other outdoor-oriented parents to organize a hand-me-down collective.

 Doing laundry may be the secret to warm, outdoor play.
 Kids’ gear can get an undeserved bad rap for low performance.
 But the truth is that technical gear needs to be free from dirt and grime to perform at its peak.
 Since dirt, grime and kids go hand in hand, try to stay on top of cleaning your kids’ winter wear.
+Remember to always wash and re-waterproof any secondhand gear to assure the best performance for your wee ones.

 Couldn’t be easier, right?
 OK, we hear all you parents laughing out there.
 We understand that it can be tough to get the kids outside, but we know from experience that once they’re there, they probably won’t want to come inside.
 That’s where our final tip comes in: bribe ‘em with hot cocoa.
 Works every time.